delta1037/notion-export-client/README.md

-# notion-dump-local
+# notion-export-client

 [中文版](https://github.com/delta1037/notion-dump-local/blob/main/README_zh.md)

-Backup tool base on [notion-dump-kernel](https://github.com/delta1037/notion-dump-kernel).
+Backup tool base on [notion-export-kernel](https://github.com/delta1037/notion-export-kernel).
 It use official API and integration token.

 **You should know the backup file cant restore to notion.
 Its completely local. **